-Pause On Configuration Screen

-This option specifies the length of time that the AMIBIOS configuration screen appears.
-The settings are 2 (seconds), 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, or Disabled.
-The Optimal and Fail - Safe default settings are Disabled.
+Pause on Config.
+Screen This option specifies the length of time that the AMIBIOS configuration screen appears.
+The settings are 2 sec, 3 sec, 4 sec, 5 sec, 6 sec, 7 sec, 8 sec, 9 sec, 10 sec, or Disabled.
+The Optimal and Fail-Safe default settings are Disabled.

-Boot Up Num Lock

-Set this option to On to turn off the Num Lock key when the system is powered on so you can use the arrow keys on both the numeric keypad and the keyboard.
+Boot Up Num Lock Set this option to Off to turn the Num Lock key off when the computer is booted so you can use the arrow keys on both the numeric keypad and the keyboard.
 The settings are On or Off.
-The Optimal default setting is Off.
-The Fail - Safe default setting is On.
+The default settings are On.

-Password Check

-This option enables password checking every time the system boots or when you run WINBIOS Setup.
+Password Check This option enables password checking every time the system boots or when you run AMIBIOS Setup.
 If Always is chosen, a user password prompt appears every time the computer is turned on.
-If Setup is chosen, the password prompt appears if WINBIOS is executed.
-Instructions for changing a password.
-Are provided later in this manual.
-The Optimal and Fail - Safe defaults are Setup.
+If Setup is chosen, the password prompt appears if AMIBIOS is executed.
+See the Advanced Setup chapter for instructions on changing a password.
+The Optimal and Fail-Safe defaults are Setup.